hydpy-dev/hydpy/hydpy/docs/rst/install.rst

-You only need to care about selecting a C compiler, if no pre-compiled binaries are available for your system or if you want to implement new models into the :ref:`HydPy` framework.
+You only need to care about selecting a C compiler, if no pre-compiled binaries are available for your system or if you want to implement new models into the *HydPy* framework.
 Also, Linux users should have no trouble, as the `GNU Compiler Collection`_ is ready for use on standard Linux distributions.
 Unfortunately, Windows does not include compilers by default.
 Search `Windows Compilers page`_ on how